Vexcon1/AltBlox/README.md

 ---

+One click join with random alt
+Join a game with an alt just simply one click!

+#### Instructions:
+   1. Get into a game page
+   2. Click extension icon
+   3. Solve Captcha
+   4. Enjoy.

 ## FAQ

 #### What does this plugin do?

 This plugin allows users to join game / login with a random account

+#### Is it free?

+Yep.